SaiKumarMalve/Gator-News/Sprint4.md

 &nbsp;&nbsp;&nbsp;**Sprint 4:** https://github.com/SaiKumarMalve/Gator-News/projects/3 <br />
 * ***Link to Sprint4 deliverables:*** &nbsp;https://github.com/SaiKumarMalve/Gator-News/projects/3#column-18361635
 * ***Web URL (Bonus):*** https://saikumarmalve.github.io/Gator-News/

+# Frontend:
+1. Have written Unit Test Cases using JEST for all the un-covered and newly developed components and pages.
+2. Did Cypress Testing for the new features that have been added.
+3. Did Styling changes to enhance the look and feel of User Interfaces.
+4. Resolved Bug's for the features which were not working.
+5. Have made few REST Endpoint changes to host the application.

 # Steps for running the project:
 1. Install the node modules using "npm install" command.